Visiting the Roman Colosseum: advice and tips for 2025

 That’s why we still recommend Viator or GetYourGuide, as reputable independent tour companies that aren’t going to scam you.
 (We are affiliates of both these companies and recommend them often: but that is because we have used them and they have good reputations.)

 The Colosseum is definitely worth visiting, but you just need a plan.
-Unfortunately, it’s not a site where you can just “wing it “ easily these days.
-So we’ve put together some tips to help you plan an enjoyable visit to the Roman Colosseum.
+Unfortunately, it’s not a site where you can just “wing it “ easily these days, and with 2025 being a Jubilee Year for the Vatican, even more visitors to Rome than usual are expected.

 Table of Contents